-The judge failed to comply with law and maintain professional competence in the law by ignoring and failing to enforce mandates from an appellate court.
-[Violations of Canons 2A and 3B(2) of the Texas Code of Judicial Conduct.]
-Private Warning of a District Judge (3/2/23).
+The judge failed to comply with the law and failed to maintain professional competence in the law when the judge failed to either grant a recusal motion or refer it to the regional presiding judge within three business days of filing, pursuant to Rule 18a(f)(1) of the Texas Rules of Civil Procedure.
+[Violation of Canons 2A and 3B(2) of the Texas Code of Judicial Conduct.]
+Private Admonition of a Former District Judge (8/30/24).